 Why are the retirement sums increasing yearly?

-If you have already turned 55, the yearly increase in retirement sums do not affect you.
+However, if you are already 55, the yearly increase won't affect you.
 The retirement sum you need to set aside depends on when you turn 55 and is fixed for the rest of your life.

-Did you know?
-If the Full Retirement Sum had remained unchanged from $30,000 when it was first introduced in 1987 (as the Minimum Sum), it would only provide a monthly payout of about $300 today.
-That would be insufficient to meet day-to-day living expenses and pay for rent.
+It's important to keep in mind that the amount needed for retirement has increased over the years.
+For example, if the Full Retirement Sum had remained unchanged from $30,000 when it was first introduced in 1987 (previously known as the Minimum Sum), it would only provide a monthly payout of about $300 today.
+This amount would not be enough to cover daily living expenses and rent.